Matroids, Delta-matroids and Embedded Graphs: Delta-matroids from ribbon graphs

 Kotzig's Theorem~\cite{kotzig} implies that $D(F,\mathcal{T},T)$ is a proper set system.
 Bouchet showed in~\cite{ab1} that $D(F,\mathcal{T},T)$ is a delta-matroid.
 A delta-matroid that can be obtained in this way is called an \emph{Eulerian delta-matroid}.
-(Note that although the definition of Eulerian delta-matroid is not made explicit in~\cite{ab1}, that is, Bouchet never uses the term ``Eulerian delta-matroid," it is implied that this is the intended definition by his later work, such as~\cite{abcoverings}.)
+(Note that although Bouchet never uses the term ``Eulerian delta-matroid'' in~\cite{ab1}, it is implied that this is the intended definition by his later work, such as~\cite{abcoverings}.)